 Please be aware there may be travel costs incurred when attending interviews and assessment centres at the placement provider’s premises.

 Study and work abroad

-Our partners complement our commitment to excellence in teaching and research and enable students to enhance their international outlook.
-If you choose to study at one of our European partners, you will be eligible for an Erasmus grant.
+Our partners complement our commitment to excellence in teaching and research and they enable you to enhance your international outlook.

 Terms and conditions